gcdevops/strategie-devops-strategy/Content/OfficialGCCodeSupport.md

 #### Existing Development Projects (e.g. Old Age Security)

 * Benefit from a common development platform:
-  * Leverage functionalities covering the full development lifecycle from a single tool (code, issues/tasks, tests, etc.)
+  * Leverage functionalities covering the full development lifecycle from a single tool (code, issues/tasks, tests, etc.), in particular the automation of builds, tests, and deployments.
   * Facilitate adoption/training by staff
   * Centralize conversations (instead of using emails)
 * Enhance planning of features development through a single view